Blog Post December 5, 2025 | 15 minute read

 Consider your long-term data storage requirements.
 Sustainability data needs to be maintained for the whole product lifecycle, potentially spanning decades.

-For any Gen AI to give you reliable results, you need clean, well-structured data.
+For any generative AI to give you reliable results, you need clean, well-structured data.

 So, assess your data standardization across product categories first.
 Inconsistent attribute names, units of measure or classification schemes will limit AI effectiveness.